TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

  - Explain what a bang method is and why it is or is not considered best practice.

 ### Life Before Enumerables
-Let's say that you wanted to make an invite list for your birthday using your `friends` array but that you don't want to invite your friend Brian because he's a bit of nutcase and always drinks way too much.
+Let's say that you wanted to make an invite list for your birthday using your `friends` array but that you don't want to invite your friend Brian because he's a bit of nutcase at parties and always drinks way too much.

-With the loops you've already learned, you might do something like this:
+With the loops you've learned so far, you might do something like this:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']